unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2025-04-16-loggpt-introduction.md

 date: 2025-04-16
 category: LogGPT
 tags: [LogGPT, ChatGPT export, privacy, AI tools, Safari extension, GitHub, JSON, macOS, open source]
-excerpt: "LogGPT is a streamlined, privacy-first tool for exporting your entire ChatGPT conversation history in JSON format—no spyware, no adware, no data collection."
+excerpt: "LogGPT is a streamlined, privacy-first tool for exporting your entire ChatGPT conversation history in JSON format-no spyware, no adware, no data collection."
 image: /assets/images/projects/LogGPT.png
 draft: true
 published: true
+redirect_from:
+  - /projects/LogGPT/2025/04/16/loggpt-introduction/
 ---

 Have you ever wanted to save, search, or analyze your ChatGPT conversations outside of the OpenAI interface?
 LogGPT is here to help.
 LogGPT is an open-source, lightweight, and privacy-focused tool designed to make exporting your ChatGPT chat history simple, fast, and reliable.

 **At Distributed Thinking Systems, your privacy is our priority.
-LogGPT contains absolutely no spyware, adware, or data collection—your chat history stays on your device, and your privacy is always our top concern.**
+LogGPT contains absolutely no spyware, adware, or data collection-your chat history stays on your device, and your privacy is always our top concern.**

 <!--more-->